MarkusPic/intensity_duration_frequency_analysis/README.md

 [![PyPI - Downloads](https://img.shields.io/pypi/dw/idf-analysis)](https://pypi.python.org/pypi/idf-analysis)
 [![PyPI - Downloads](https://img.shields.io/pypi/dm/idf-analysis)](https://pypi.python.org/pypi/idf-analysis) [![Join the chat at https://gitter.im/MarkusPic/intensity_duration_frequency_analysis](https://badges.gitter.im/MarkusPic/intensity_duration_frequency_analysis.svg)](https://gitter.im/MarkusPic/intensity_duration_frequency_analysis?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-heavy rain as a function of the duration and the return period acc. to [DWA-A 531 (2012)](http://www.dwa.de/dwa/shop/shop.nsf/Produktanzeige?openform&produktid=P-DWAA-8XMUY2)
+Heavy rain as a function of the duration and the return period acc. to [DWA-A 531 (2012)](http://www.dwa.de/dwa/shop/shop.nsf/Produktanzeige?openform&produktid=P-DWAA-8XMUY2).
-This program reads the measurement data of the rainfall and calculates the distribution of the design rainfall as a function of the return period and the duration for duration steps up to 12 hours (and more) and return period in a range of '0.5a &le; T_n &le; 100a'
+This program reads the measurement data of the rainfall and calculates the distribution of the design rainfall as a function of the return period and the duration for duration steps up to 12 hours (and more) and return period in a range of '0.5a &le; T_n &le; 100a'.

 The guideline was used in the application [KOSTRA-DWD](https://www.dwd.de/DE/leistungen/kostra_dwd_rasterwerte/kostra_dwd_rasterwerte.html).